PeterGeelen/TechNetGallery/Microsoft Identity Manager (FIM, MIM, ...)/PS - Import Schema Objects from a CSV File (Carol Wapshere)/readme.txt

 Summary
 This script may be used to create Attributes and Bindings in the FIM Portal Schema based on information in a CSV file.

-The script comes in two parts
+The script comes in two parts:

 Import-SchemaCSV.ps1 is used to generate a changes.xml file, and CommitChanges.ps1 is used to import the changes into the FIM Portal.